learn-co-curriculum/java-module2-project-worktime1/README.md

 ## Introduction

+The instructions for task#1 are contained in the [Module2 Project on Github](https://github.com/learn-co-curriculum/java-module2-project), and are repeated here as part of this project worktime lesson.

 Now that we have learned about Java constructors and methods, it is time to apply this new knowledge to our project!